Certified Scrum Trainer®

 • When the CST is talking, students are actively listening.

-• When there is a group exercise, all students are actively participating.
+• When there is a group exercise, all students are actively participating and contributing.

-• When there is a group discussion, all students are fully engaged.
+• When there is a group discussion, all students are fully engaged and contributing.

 • When the above is not happening, the CST detects it and takes action to remedy it.